bastionzero/terraform-provider-bastionzero/CONTRIBUTING.md

 * New tests or changes to existing tests
 * Code refactoring

+##### Changes that may have a `CHANGELOG` entry

+* Dependency updates: Use your own discretion.
+If the dependency upgrade directly relates to the provider implementation, mention it in the changelog as a `NOTE`.
+For example, an upgrade of the BastionZero Go SDK dependency should be noted since there is new functionality that affects the implementation of the Terraform provider.
+However, an upgrade to a transient dependency or GitHub action that doesn't have a direct relation to the provider implementation probably should not be mentioned.

 ##### Changes that should have a `CHANGELOG` entry

 * Major features